Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 All commands in this section must be run **on the node being removed** \(unless otherwise indicated\).
 These commands can be done from the ConMan console window.

-1. Unmount the etcd and `SDU` and remove the volume group
+1. Unmount etcd and `SDU` and remove the volume group

    ```bash
    umount -v /run/lib-etcd /var/lib/etcd /var/lib/sdu